crodjer/watchman/README.md

         watchman sample.sh ./sample.sh

- - Watch on the Haskell project under the current directory and run `Main.hs` when anything is changed in it.
+ - Watch on the Haskell project under the current directory recursively and run `Main.hs` when anything is changed in it.

-        watchman . -- runhaskell Main.hs
+        watchman -r . -- runhaskell Main.hs

  - Watch on a few Python scripts and execute a script which it changes.
 This uses the placeholder {file} to fill in the correct name.
+Give more verbose output since multiple files are being watched.

-        watchman scripts/**/*.py -- python {file}
+        watchman -v scripts/**/*.py -- python {file}

 TODO
 ----